Russian opposition figure Navalny killed by toxin found in poison dart frogs, Europeans say

 The five countries said in their joint statement that they have written to the Organisation for the Prohibition of Chemical Weapons about what they called a “Russian breach of the Chemical Weapons Convention.”

-CNN’s Sebastian Shukla, Anna Chernova and Christian Edwards contributed to this reporting.
+CNN’s Sebastian Shukla, Anna Chernova and Christian Edwards, Svitlana Vlasova and Moriah Thomas contributed to this reporting.

 The-CNN-Wire